 “We want to emphasis to lawmakers that we can’t afford to keep cutting funding to help Iowa’s trees and forests.”
 Trees Forever CEO and Founding President Shannon Ramsay said.
 “Last year, Iowa’s energy efficiency tree planting programs were severely cut following changes to Iowa law.
 Some of these programs are functioning at roughly 40 percent of what they were last year, and other utilities completely cut their programs.
 With emerald ash borer in more than half of Iowa’s counties, our tree populations are going down, and we’re not able to keep up with replanting efforts at the rate that trees are dying.”

-On Iowa Trees and Forests Day (Thursday, March 21, 2019), tree advocates hung large price tags on eight trees on the Iowa Capitol Campus and used novelty “Old Hickory Jackson” bills as a tool to demonstrate that a tree has both monetary and intrinsic value.
+On Iowa Trees and Forests Day held on Thursday, March 21, 2019, tree advocates hung large price tags on eight trees on the Iowa Capitol Campus and used novelty “Old Hickory Jackson” bills as a tool to demonstrate that a tree has both monetary and intrinsic value.

 Join us in speaking for the trees by contacting your local representative.
 Find your state representatives and their contact information by clicking here.